cloudbearings/perfcharts/README.md

 	cgt-perf.sh

-Or you can run cgt-perf.sh <input_dir> to indicate the input directory manually:
+Or you can run cgt-perf.sh INPUT_DIR to indicate the input directory manually:

 	cgt-perf.sh /home/cgt/input/